 I spent three hours watching the performers faces being painted to them performing the rituals around the shine with drumming and dance.
 It certainly felt like one of those I’m actually travelling moments and will easily be a highlight of my entire trip.

-We went to visit the lighthouse which was stunning.
+We went to visit the lighthouse in Kannur which is stunning.

 The fort was actually really interesting and there were some school kids on a trip there who all seemed to be more interested in Steve and I, as well as the adults too.
 It was quite funny as everyone wanted selfies with us.